Passport

 Can I Travel Outside the U.S. if My Criminal Record is Expunged?

 This is a question that comes up frequently.
-If someone’s record was expunged or sealed, it would not prevent their criminal record from being seen by a government agency.
-While an expungement keeps employers and the general public from seeing a criminal record, the record still shows up when the individual is traveling outside the United States.
+If someone’s record were expunged or sealed, it would not prevent their criminal record from being seen by a government agency.
+While an expungement keeps employers and the general public from seeing a criminal record, the record still shows up when the individual travels outside the United States.